 All students are expected to participate in recess and P.E.
-If the temperature (or wind chill factor) is 20 degrees or higher and the weather is not inclement, students will ordinarily go outside for recess.
-The office will determine indoor/outdoor recess.
+If the temperature (or wind chill factor or heat index) is between 20 degrees and 103 degrees and the weather is not inclement, students will ordinarily go outside for recess.
+The office will determine indoor/ outdoor recess.
 Generally, if a child is able to attend school, he or she able to participate.
-Please send a doctor's statement (to classroom teacher) should your child need to stay in from recess and/ or is not able participate in P.E. for two or more consecutive days.
+Please send a doctor's statement (to classroom teacher) should your child need to stay in from recess and/or is not able participate in P.E. for two or more consecutive days.